lagoasoft-lucasschmidt/knockout-validations-extender/README.md

   + value (the actual value to validate)
   + validationOptions (the options configured for this observable/validation by you)
   + parent (parent observable that called the validate method)
+  + container (object that contains the current observable being evaluated.)
+    * Eg: if you had an observableArray, that contains objects, that have a field observable, you could access the parent observableArray and the container object to validate that field.

 ```
 koValidations = require 'knockout-validations-extender'